Koha-Community/kohadocs/source/systempreferences.rst

 Description:

 -  This preference (based on calendar days, not the :ref:`Koha holiday calendar <calendar-label>`) puts an expiration date on an item a patron has on hold.
 After this expiration date the staff will have the option to release the unclaimed hold which then may be returned to the library shelf or issued to the next patron on the item's hold list.
-Items that are 'expired' by this preference are moved to the 'Holds Over' tab on the ^:ref:`Holds Awaiting Pickup <holds-awaiting-pickup-label>`^ report.
+Items that are 'expired' by this preference are moved to the 'Holds Over' tab on the :ref:`Holds Awaiting Pickup <holds-awaiting-pickup-label>` report.

 .. _reservesneedreturns-label: